Exploring Frank Lloyd Wright: The Pioneer of Modern and Organic Architecture — History of Art #8

 The Prairie School movement, which emerged in the late 19th century, represented a revolutionary approach to American residential architecture.
 This style was characterized by its emphasis on horizontal lines, open floor plans, and seamless integration with the natural landscape.

-Frank Lloyd Wright, Isabel Roberts House, 1908
+Frank Lloyd Wright, Isabel Roberts House, 1908.
+Photo by Teemu008 via wikimedia commons, CC BY-SA 2.0

 While his contemporaries were still heavily influenced by European architectural styles, Frank Lloyd Wright sought to create something uniquely American - a style that would reflect the vast, horizontal landscapes of the Midwest.